helloani25/pyspark-highspot/README.md

 # Choice of Tools or Architecture
 ********************************

-I used Hadoop with Spark since it offers advantages where data can be distributed across multiple name nodes and persisted.
+I used Hadoop with Spark since it offers advantages where data can be distributed across multiple data nodes and persisted.
 You also have resiliency since the data is replicated across nodes.

-Another benefit we get is parallelism of the data processing.
+Another benefit we get is parallelism of the data processing using Spark.
 The Dataframes are essentially the complex structure of data fields and nested objects.
 Data Frames and Datasets, both of them are ultimately compiled down to an RDD

 ### RDD
 ****